HOF-Based Aadhaar Address Correction: Step-by-Step Guide

 Logging In to Your Aadhaar Account

 Once on the UIDAI portal, you’ll need to log into your personal Aadhaar account.
 This is usually done using your Aadhaar number and a One-Time Password (OTP) sent to your registered mobile number.
 Make sure your mobile number is updated with Aadhaar to receive this OTP promptly.
-Without access to your registered mobile number, you won’t be able to proceed with the online update.
+If you do not have access to your registered mobile number, you will be unable to proceed with the online update.

 Step 1: Go to the official UIDAI website, which is uidai.gov.in.